indimail/indimail-virtualdomains/.github/README-indimail.md

 `USE_SYNCDIR, USE_FSYNC, and LOCALDOMAINS`

-Do man [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8), [spawn-filter(8)](https://github.com/indimail/indimail-mta/wiki/spawn-filter.8) to know the full list of environment variables that can be controlled using envrules.
+See the man pages [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8), [spawn-filter(8)](https://github.com/indimail/indimail-mta/wiki/spawn-filter.8) to know the full list of environment variables that can be controlled using envrules.

 # Domain Specific Queues